Camera Obscura (San Francisco): Preservation

-The Camera Obscura was added to the National Register of Historic Places in 2001 for its engineering significance.
-While the exterior of the building was extensively modified in 1957 to appear as a giant camera, the internal workings of the camera obscura, the basis of its placement on the Register, have remained unchanged since its erection in 1946.
+The Camera Obscura was added to the National Register of Historic Places in 2001 for its engineering significance after nearly being removed in 2000 by the National Park Service.
+The price to vie was raised from $1 to $2 in 2001.
+While the exterior of the building was extensively modified in 1957 to appear as a giant camera, the internal workings of the Camera Obscura, the basis of its placement on the National Register, have remained unchanged since its erection in 1946.
 The 1957 external architecture was eligible to be evaluated for historical significance upon reaching fifty years of age in 2007.
+It is a rare example of 'duck architecture' where the building resembles the item or service it is promoting.
+It also attracts visitors interested in the origins of photography.